 In light of the PSC’s findings, he said, the city will adjust rates monthly to reflect market values as they occur.

 Stafford also said the $3.3 million is a normal amount to be in the bank this time of year.
-The utility uses the money during the summer months – when it doesn't sell as much gas – to continue paying its operating expenses.
+The utility uses much of the money during the summer months – when it doesn’t sell as much gas – to continue paying its operating expenses.